 Certified Grassfed by AGW Standards

-The Certified Grassfed by AGW (CG) standards are an optional addition to the Certified Animal Welfare Approved by AGW (AWA) beef and dairy cattle, meat and dairy sheep, meat and dairy goat and bison and deer standards.
+The Certified Grassfed by AGW (CG) standards are an optional addition to the Certified Animal Welfare Approved by AGW (AWA) beef and dairy cattle, meat and dairy sheep, meat and dairy goat and deer standards.
 These standards do not stand alone and cannot be applied in isolation.
 In order for animals to be approved as Certified Grassfed by AGW they must also be approved under the AWA species specific standards.

 NOTE: If a farm receives a non-compliance for AWA standard 4.0.4, their CG status may be revoked.